willist/testapp/README.rst

 Description
 ===========

-Simple database for storing information about business contacts.
+Simple database for storing information about business contacts.:
 - Django application
 - Backed by sqlite3
 - Using django-tastypie for rest api